 1 Refer to the "Share information and earnings per share" section of this report for more information.

 2 Refer to the "Performance targets and capital guidance" section of our Annual Report 2020 for more information about our performance targets.

 3 Leverage ratio denominators and leverage ratios for the respective periods in 2020 do not reflect the effects of the temporary exemption that applied from 25 March 2020 until 1 January 2021 and was granted by FINMA in connection with COVID-19.
 Refer to the "Regulatory and legal developments" section of our Annual Report 2020 for more information.

 4 Based on the Swiss systemically relevant bank framework as of 1 January 2020.
 Refer to the "Capital management" section of this report for more information.

-5 Prior-period "Net stable funding ratio" is based on estimated per formare reporting.
-Refer to the "Liquidity and funding management" section of this report for more information.
+5 Prior-period "Net stable funding management" section of this report for more information.

 6 Consists of invested assets for Global Wealth Management, Asset Management and Personal & Corporate Banking.
 Refer to "Note 32 Invested assets and net new money" in the "Consolidated financial statements" section of our Annual Report 2020 for more information.